 Drybag Backpack – The Watershed Westwater 65L Drybag Backpacks are the best packs that I’ve found for keeping everything dry and safe on the water.

-Personal Drybag – Nahua Expeditions recommended that we each bring a personal drybag to keep the items that we want easy access to on the water.
+Personal Drybag – Nahua Expeditions recommended that we each bring a personal drybag to keep the personal gear and items that we want easy access to on the water.
 They suggested the Watershed Ocoee 10L Dry Bag.

 Sleeping Bag – It’s supposed to be in the 60’s F at night, so I’m planning on bringing the Sea to Summit Traveller TrI 50 Sleeping Bag.
-I have this for car camping in the summer, and normally it wouldn’t be nearly warm enough for me, but I’m going for it given the weather forecast.
+This is my own sleeping bag for car camping in the summer, and normally it wouldn’t be nearly warm enough for me, but I’m going for it given the sunny weather forecast.

 Sleeping Pad – the Nemo Tensor Insulated Light Sleeping Pad has been my go-to for the past few years and so far I haven’t had any issues.
 I also really like the Vortex pump sack it comes with.
 Makes for quick and easy inflation.